roualdes/bridgestan/docs/languages/r.md

 _Arguments_

-  - `theta` The vector of constrained parameters
+  - `theta` The vector of constrained parameters.

 _Returns_